judge-meister/mandlebrot_set/README.md

 1. Make it multi-processor compatible (threading, processes etc...) to allow it to use more resources and calculate faster.
 The python multiprocessing module works quite nicely and I have a test program for it, but still need to implement it in the main program.
-Also on MacOS it seems to get slower if you try to run the multiprocessing module.
+Although, on MacOS it seems to get slower if you try to run the multiprocessing module.

-1. Test other languages, like Go - turns out Go is comparible in speed to C, the same order of magnitude at least.
-But I don't think I'll be moving to Go as it has some odd querks which I'm not sure I could get used to.

-1. Move all test programs to sub folder - Done, although I need a better folder name then 'test'.

-1. Create python interface c file that includes the mandlebrot_set and mandlebrot_mpfr c files.
-Done.

-1. Figure out a whether we can have a init function for the mpfr stuff to save from re-initialising everything for every zoom level (image) calculated.
-Obviously we will need to also have a tidy-up/finish method to free all the items - yes we can.
-Done.

 1. Could also do with learning how to run a function on module import. there is example code for this but it doesn't seem to activate.